 The Recycle Bin can be enabled or disabled through the Install Setup soft key.
-Change the parameters in the Advanced Cofiguration in "System -> CfgRecycleBin."
-For additional information, see Installation Setup in Section 10.1.
+For additional information, see "Installation setup," page 238.

 Size of the Recycle Bin:

 The Recycle Bin can store up to 500 MB of data.
 If the Recycle Bin reaches its maximum storage capacity prior to or while deleting a file(s), a prompt will provide the option to either permanently delete the file(s) or cancel the delete operation for the remaining files.